mediamotionag/contao-search-plus/README.md

 # Search Plus

-> **Notice:** This bundle is not activly maintained anymore!
-Please refere to out [Search Bundle](https://github.com/heimrichhannot/contao-search-bundle) for contao 4 and new features!
+> **Notice:** This is a quick fix for the pdf search under Contao 4.13 and PHP 7.4 (not 8.1)

-Extend the contao core search, to achieve more features like pdf search.
+This bundle solves the issues found in the original bundle https://github.com/heimrichhannot/contao-search_plus for Contao 4.13.

 ## Features